Best Student Loans of 2020

 Sallie Mae is by far the biggest student lender in the market today.
 It eclipsed the next bigger originator nearly five times over.
 Sallie Mae offers both undergrad and graduate student loans with fixed and variable interest rates.
 Sallie Mae even offers loans for K-12 if you want to send your kids to a private school.

 Being so large, Sallie Mae can offer pretty much any variation of private student loan that exists.
 Loans are available to students and parents.
 There are no origination fees or pre-payment penalties and it takes about 15 minutes to apply.
-For undergraduate loans, variable rates range from 4.37 to 11.23 percent and fixed rate loans range from 5.74 to 11.85 percent APR.
+For undergraduate loans, variable rates range from 4.37 to 11.23% and fixed-rate loans range from 5.74 to 11.85% APR.
 Once you make 12 on-time payments, you can qualify for a co-signer release and carry the loans on your own.

 College Ave only does student loans, so they are pretty good at it.
 College Ave loans are simple and straightforward.
 The online-focused lender offers terms from 5 to 15 years.
 It offers a co-signer release option.
 One thing to keep in mind: College Ave doesn’t offer a uniform forbearance option.
 Those are reviewed and approved on a case-by-case basis.
 That offers more flexibility, but some doubt as to whether you may be approved at all if you run into financial difficulties.

 Citizens Bank has been around for a long time, but it is a newer entrant to the student loan market.
 But it came in with a bang and offers competitive rates, low fees, and a wide range of options.
 Citizens Bank student loans are issued under the branding Citizens One and are available in 5 to 15-year terms to students or parents.